Automattic/wp-calypso/packages/composite-checkout/README.md

 ## Description

-This package provides a context provider, `CheckoutProvider`, and a default component, `Checkout`, which creates a checkout form.
+This package provides a context provider, `CheckoutProvider`, a default component, `Checkout`, and the `CheckoutSteps` component which creates a checkout form.

 The form has two default steps: